NBA on ABC: 2006–07 thru 2018–19

+Since 2019–20

 For the 2019–20 season, ABC's pregame show was completely revamped.
 ESPN decided to drop Beadle, who had been granted a buyout at the company, and Chauncey Billups, though he would remain with ESPN as a regular game analyst until he left the company to take a coaching job with the Los Angeles Clippers.
-Beadle's role would end up being split between Maria Taylor, who works ABC's college football game of the week, and Rachel Nichols, host of the popular ESPN show The Jump.
+Beadle's role would end up being split between Maria Taylor, who also worked ABC's college football game of the week, and Rachel Nichols, host of the popular ESPN show The Jump.
 Richard Jefferson and Jay Williams were brought in to replace Billups, with the network retaining Jalen Rose and Paul Pierce.
-Nichols will also be ABC's pregame host for the NBA Finals.
+Nichols would also be ABC's pregame host for the NBA Finals.
 ESPN also decided to replace NBA Countdown with The Jump for their NBA Saturday Primetime pregame show.
-NBA Countdown will remain the main pregame show for NBA Sunday Showcase.
+NBA Countdown would remain the main pregame show for NBA Sunday Showcase.

 Those plans did not continue as planned after March 8, as the NBA suspended play due to the coronavirus pandemic.
 Because of that, Nichols resorted to the NBA Bubble at the ESPN Wide World of Sports Complex at the Walt Disney World Resort in Orlando, FL, where the NBA restarted their season and held the Playoffs, where she eventually took Doris Burke's spot as sideline reporter for the Finals, meaning Taylor was elevated to host the NBA Finals on ABC, and Countdown being restored as ABC's pregame show.

-For the 2020–21 season, Nichols was tapped to serve as sideline reporter for NBA Saturday Primetime, meaning Taylor was promoted to Nichols' spot as host, with Countdown being restored as pregame show.
+For the 2020–21 season, Nichols was tapped to serve as a sideline reporter for NBA Saturday Primetime, meaning Taylor was promoted to Nichols' spot as host, with Countdown being restored as a pregame show.
 After he was part of an inappropriate Instagram video, ESPN quietly dropped Pierce on April 6, without replacement for the remainder of the season.
-Prior to the 2021 NBA Finals, Nichols was removed in favor of Malika Andrews after a video revealed of Nichols uttering racially insensitive comments towards black colleague Taylor.
+Before the 2021 NBA Finals, Nichols was removed in favor of Malika Andrews after a video revealed Nichols uttering racially insensitive comments towards black colleague Taylor.
 Soon after, Taylor departed to join NBC Sports, and Nichols was removed from all ESPN programming.

 For the 2021–22 season, Lisa Salters replaced Nichols as the primary sideline reporter, and Mike Greenberg replaced Taylor on NBA Countdown along with returning analysts Michael Wilbon, Stephen A. Smith, Jalen Rose and Magic Johnson.